sashitharan/todo-management-system/README.md

 - Complete Todo
 - In-complete Todo

+## Requirement 2 - Build Frontend React App
+### Build Frontend React App (Consume REST APIs) for Todo Management Module

+User should be able to perform the following operations:
+- Add new todo
+- List all todos in a table
+- Update particular todo
+- Delete particular todo
+- Mark todo as complete
+- Mark todo as incomplete

 ## Requirement 3 - Secure REST APIs
 ### Secure all the Todo REST API using Spring Security and implement Role-Based Authorization